Wing Commander III: Heart of the Tiger: DevelopmentWing Commander III: Heart of the Tiger was developed and released by Origin Systems. It was released in 1994 for DOS and Mac OS, in 1995 for 3DO, and in 1996 for PlayStation. A Sega Saturn version was also announced and advertised, but not released. Wing Commander III made the move from the sprite-based graphics used in previous titles to software-driven texture-mapped polygonal 3D, and used FMV for cutscenes. Wing Commander III featured an entirely new line of ships and fighters, abandoning the technology of Wing Commander and Wing Commander II. Terran Confederation craft were redesigned from "airplanes in space", while Kilrathi craft were totally redesigned into asymmetrical ships with prongs, barbs and fang-like surfaces. The new, blockier forms were made necessary by the then-primitive state of polygon graphics, as WCIII was released a few years before the first true 3D video cards and all 3D effects had to be calculated by the CPU.Wing Commander III ultimately cost between and to develop. Adjusted for inflation, this is equivalent to between today.

+FMV was filmed entirely via chroma key, with actors against green screens and all sets created digitally in post-production.

 A number of branching ("interactive") conversations allow the player to choose what response his character will give; the choice may affect the other person's attitude towards the character, or even the morale of the entire crew.
 As such movie content consumes a large amount of data storage, the game was packaged on four CD-ROMs instead of floppy disks, another emerging technology at that point.

 A Pentium (then a very high-end processor) was required to get optimum performance out of Wing Commander III.
 Roberts said, "We're not afraid to lead hardware sales a little, and we believe that Pentium will soon be the standard."

 In June 1995, Atari Corporation realized a deal with EA to bring select titles to the Atari Jaguar CD, with Wing Commander III among the selected games.
 This port was never released due to the commercial and critical failure of the Atari Jaguar platform.

 A novelization by William R. Forstchen and Andrew Keith was published in 1995.
 A collectible card game adaptation was published in the same year by Mag Force 7 Productions, under the helm of noted science-fiction authors Margaret Weis and Don Perrin.
 The sequel, Wing Commander IV: The Price of Freedom, was released in 1996.

 After the end of the official support by Origin the fan community began to provide support for the game themselves.
 For instance, the community developed several unofficial patches to enhance the compatibility with newer versions of Windows and newer PC hardware.

 In September 2011, the source code of Wing Commander III was handed to the fan community by a former developer for the purpose of digital long-time preservation.

 On September 13, 2011 WC III was re-released on gog.com via digital distribution.